-Effective implementation also requires those charged with a compliance program's dayto-day oversight to act with adequate authority and stature.
+Effective implementation also requires those charged with a compliance program's day-to-day oversight to act with adequate authority and stature.
 As a threshold matter, prosecutors should evaluate how the compliance program is structured.
-Additionally, prosecutors should address the sufficiency of the personnel and resources within the compliance function, in particular, whether those responsible for compliance have: (1) sufficient seniority within the organization; (2) sufficient resources, namely, staff to effectively undertake the requisite auditing, documentation, and analysis; and (3) sufficient autonomy from management, such as direct access to the board of directors or the board's audit committee.
+Additionally, prosecutors should address the sufficiency of the personnel and resources within the compliance function, in particular, whether those responsible for compliance have: (1) sufficient qualifications, seniority, and stature (both actual and perceived) within the organization; (2) sufficient resources, namely, staff to effectively undertake the requisite auditing, documentation, and analysis; and (3) sufficient autonomy from management, such as direct access to the board of directors or the board's audit committee.
 The sufficiency of each factor, however, will depend on the size, structure, and risk profile of the particular company.
 "A large organization generally shall devote more formal operations and greater resources . . . than shall a small organization."
 Commentary to U.S.S.G. § 8B2.1 note 2(C).
 By contrast, "a small organization may [rely on] less formality and fewer resources."
 Id.
 Regardless, if a compliance program is to be truly effective, compliance personnel must be empowered within the company.

-Prosecutors should evaluate whether "internal audit functions [are] conducted at a level sufficient to ensure their independence and accuracy," as an indicator of whether compliance personnel are in fact empowered and positioned to "effectively detect and prevent misconduct."
-JM 9-28.800.
+Prosecutors should evaluate whether internal audit functions are conducted at a level sufficient to ensure their independence and accuracy, as an indicator of whether compliance personnel are in fact empowered and positioned to effectively detect and prevent misconduct.
 Prosecutors should also evaluate "[t]he resources the company has dedicated to compliance," "[t]he quality and experience of the personnel involved in compliance, such that they can understand and identify the transactions and activities that pose a potential risk," and "[t]he authority and independence of the compliance function and the availability of compliance expertise to the board."
-JM 9-47.120(2)(c); see also JM 9-28.800 (instructing prosecutors to evaluate whether "the directors established an information and reporting system in the organization reasonably designed to provide management and directors with timely and accurate information sufficient to allow them to reach an informed decision regarding the organization's compliance with the law"); U.S.S.G. § 8B2.1(b)(2)(C) (those with "day-to-day operational responsibility" shall have "adequate resources, appropriate authority and direct access to the governing authority or an appropriate subgroup of the governing authority").
+JM 9-47.120(2)(c); see also U.S.S.G. § 8B2.1(b)(2)(C) (those with "day-to-day operational responsibility" shall have "adequate resources, appropriate authority and direct access to the governing authority or an appropriate subgroup of the governing authority").